pleimer/update-collectd/README.md

-This is a temporary convenience playbook that updates all plugin configurations for every collectd container on an OpenStack cloud deployed with infrared.
+This is a temporary convenience playbook that updates all plugin configurations for every collectd container on an OpenStack cloud deployed with infrared using a slightly modified version of the [collectd-config-ansible-role](https://github.com/infrawatch/collectd-config-ansible-role/).
 Once configurations have been updated on each node, the collectd containers are restarted so that the new configs take effect.

 # Usage
-To run, you must be logged into the machine on which openstack was deployed infrared.
+To run, you must be logged into the machine on which openstack was deployed with infrared.
 Run:

 ```
 . ~/infrared/.venv/bin/activate